Volvo B8444S engine: Marine

 The engine block is also used for the Yamaha F300V8, F350V8, and XTO Offshore outboards.
 The displacement ranges from 5.3 to 5.6 litres.

 This displacement increase was achieved by increasing the stroke to 96 mm.
 The heads are also modified to “reverse flow” types where the inlet ports are on the outside of the engine, and the exhaust ports exit in towards the Vee of the engine.
 This allows a single exhaust exit path from the center of the engine which aids packaging the unit into an outboard form factor.
 The compression ratio was also dropped to 9.6:1.
 Whilst not ideal from an efficiency standpoint, it does reduce heat and stress on the engine which increases durability; an essential attribute for marine duty.
-It also allows 87 octane rated fuels to be used.
+It also allows 87 octane (AKI) rated fuels to be used.

 The latest development of this outboard is called the ”XTO Offshore” and is rated at 425 hp.
 It has an increased displacement of 5.6-litres achieved by increasing the bore diameter from 94 to 96 mm.
 The stroke remains the same, however the compression ratio is now 12.0:1.
-It also utilizes a gasoline direct injection system, a first for a 4-stroke outboard engine, and it requires 89 Octane rated fuel.
+It also utilizes a gasoline direct injection system, a first for a 4-stroke outboard engine, and it requires 89 Octane (AKI) rated fuel.